verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

 1. Click **System** on the left menu from the main dashboard.
 2. Click **Tasks/Events** on the left menu.
 3. Click **New** on the left menu.
-4. Configure the task as shown to automatically rebuild the ISO each time the VergeIO system is updated :
+4. Configure the task as shown to automatically rebuild the ISO each time the VeregOS system is updated :

    ![enablecloneiso23.png](/public/enablecloneiso23.png)